ToasterTheBrave/clover/design-document.md

 This document starts with a high level overview of the three services that make up Clover.
 Afterward, we will do a deep dive into the architecture of each service and explore how they work together to form a complete system.

 #### Reference Material
-Docker: A container technology that allows us to easily run multiple services in isolation on a shared host.  https://www.docker.com
+**Docker**: A container technology that allows us to easily run multiple services in isolation on a shared host.  https://www.docker.com
-Gremlins: A Fault injector used to simulate issues in the example system.  https://github.com/allingeek/gremlins
+**Gremlins**: A Fault injector used to simulate issues in the example system.  https://github.com/allingeek/gremlins
-cAdvisor: A service that monitors resource usage and performance of running docker containers.  https://hub.docker.com/r/google/cadvisor
+**cAdvisor**: A service that monitors resource usage and performance of running docker containers.  https://hub.docker.com/r/google/cadvisor
-InfluxDB: A time series database.  https://github.com/influxdata/influxdb
+**InfluxDB**: A time series database.  https://github.com/influxdata/influxdb

 #### Definitions and Acronyms
-Clover: The name given to this software.
+**Clover**: The name given to this software.
-Watched Metric: A metric that has been determined to be of importance to the end user.
+**Watched Metric**: A metric that has been determined to be of importance to the end user.
 When this metric becomes anomalous, Clover will build a report and alert.

 System Overview
 ----------